 It is clear that the purpose of his miracles was to evoke a response of repentance, rather than simply to heal people’s bodies - as many have proposed.
 Jesus’ interest was in saving people spiritually, not simply in healing a few people’s physical bodies.

 The element of repentance is critical to this discussion.
 While the concept of repentance is tossed around by various preachers to indicate a person’s proclamation to Jesus, this is a hollow view of the actual intent and meaning behind Jesus’ desires and motives with regard to the use of this word.

-The words "repented" and "repent" in these verses are translated from the Greek word μετανοέω (metanoeō) which means, to "to change one's mind for better" according to Strong's lexicon.
-When exercised practically, it means to alter ones current activity, and take up a completely different activity.
+The words "repented" and "repent" in these verses are translated from the Greek word μετανοέω (metanoeō) which means, "to change one's mind for better" according to Strong's lexicon.
+When exercised practically, it means to alter our current activity and take up a completely different activity.

-In the context of Jesus’ teachings, we are talking about a person making changes with respect to their goals, directions and aspirations, followed by a change in activity.
-The people Jesus was speaking to and about were focused upon the benefits of the physical world.
-They were focused upon becoming wealthy, influential and popular.
+In the context of Jesus’ teachings, we are talking about a person making changes with respect to their goals, directions and aspirations, followed by changes to activities.
+The people Jesus spoke about were focused upon the benefits of the physical world.
+They were focused on becoming wealthy, influential and popular.
 They were focused upon physical comfort and enjoyment of the senses.
 In other words, their intentions related to self-centeredness, reflected by an attempt to make the physical body happy.